A Weak Suck

 • Nipple shields can sometimes help a baby latch on, especially if the baby has low muscle tone.

 How can you Prevent a Sucking Problem?

 Not all sucking problems can be prevented, but some can:

-• Mom should avoid elective caesareans.
-Prematurity can cause under developed sucking reflexes and neurological problems.
+• The mother should avoid elective Cesareans.
+Prematurity can cause poor sucking reflexes and neurological problems.

-• Mom should avoid giving baby artificial nipples and pacifiers that can cause bad latching and sucking.
+• The mother should avoid giving her baby artificial nipples and pacifiers that can cause bad latching and sucking.

-• Mom can make sure that her latching technique is efficient and that she and baby are comfortable while breastfeeding.
+• The mother can make sure that her latching technique is efficient and that she and her baby are comfortable while breastfeeding.

 Tracy Ann Behr, CBC, CLD (CBI)